Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

     analyze abuse phenomena.
-We also use the collected information for the creation and sharing of telemetry (timestamp, geolocation, number of hits, first seen, last seen) for contributors, public publishing of general statistics of use of system (protections, threat types, counts, etc.)
+We also use the collected information for the creation and sharing of telemetry (timestamp, geolocation, number of hits, first seen, last seen) for contributors, public publishing of general statistics of system use (protections, threat types, counts, etc.)

-        When you use our DNS Services, here is the full list of items that are
-        included in our logs:
+        When you use our DNS Services, here is the full list of items that are included in our logs:

         * Request domain name, e.g. example.net
         * Record type of requested domain, e.g. A, AAAA, NS, MX, TXT, etc.